BILL NO A03772

 2015-2016 Regular Sessions

 I N A S S E M B L Y

-AN ACT to amend the environmental conservation law, in relation to the
+AN ACT to amend the tax law, in relation to creating a tax credit for

 THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM-